 - Women today generally reach menopause later in life.

-Actually, according to Lisa Dabney, M.D., assistant professor of obstetrics, gynecology, and reproductive science at the Icahn School of Medicine at Mount Sinai, the monthly period that traditional birth control pills allow for may have had more to do with marketing than anything.
+According to Lisa Dabney, MD, assistant professor of obstetrics, gynecology, and reproductive science at the Icahn School of Medicine at Mount Sinai, the monthly period that traditional birth control pills allow for may have had more to do with marketing than anything.

 “When the birth control pills first came out, they were designed for women to get their periods every four weeks like a ‘natural’ period,” she says.
 “This interval is really set up by the cycle of the pills and was set up that way so women would more readily accept them.”